Same District, Same Feeder High School, Very Different Middle School Zones

 | English Learners | 11.1% | 8.9% |

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Hopewell Middle School page or the Ridgeview Middle School page.
+For the full TEA breakdown, rating history, and program details on each campus, visit the Hopewell Middle school page or the Ridgeview Middle school page.

 The Neighborhoods